1995 Scottish League Cup final

 The 1995 Scottish League Cup final was played on 26 November 1995, at Hampden Park in Glasgow and was the final of the 50th Scottish League Cup competition.
 The final was contested by Aberdeen and Dundee.
 Aberdeen won the match 2–0 thanks to goals by Billy Dodds and Duncan Shearer.

+Due to redevelopment work at Hampden Park carried out in two stages during the decade, this was the only final to be played at the traditional venue between 1992 (the last with the old terracing on three sides) and 2000 (the first with the new south stand), both of which also featured Aberdeen.